cloud-gov/cg-site/_kbarticlespages/website-api.md

 Silicon Valley Bank      | Santa Clara   | CA    | 24735 | First–Citizens Bank & Trust Company | 10-Mar-23    | 10539 | 5
 ```

-If you’re thinking of trying this yourself, know that you aren’t limited to using RDS and PostgreSQL for storing the data; you have your choice of database infrastructure hosted on cloud.gov.
-Check out more options for database services provided by cloud.gov in our CloudFoundry [marketplace](https://cloud.gov/docs/services/intro/#provisioning-managed-services-through-the-marketplace).
-Please note that database options are limited for those working in a cloud.gov [sandbox](https://cloud.gov/docs/pricing/free-limited-sandbox/#sandbox-limitations).
+If you’re thinking of trying this yourself, know that you aren’t limited to using RDS and PostgreSQL for storing the data; you have your choice of database infrastructure hosted on Cloud.gov.
+Check out more options for database services provided by Cloud.gov in our CloudFoundry [marketplace](https://cloud.gov/docs/services/intro/#provisioning-managed-services-through-the-marketplace).
+Please note that database options are limited for those working in a Cloud.gov [sandbox](https://cloud.gov/docs/pricing/free-limited-sandbox/#sandbox-limitations).

-### Set up a server API Application in your cloud.gov org space
+### Set up a server API Application in your Cloud.gov org space

 You may write the server-side API in whatever language you’re comfortable with; we chose a simple Flask application in Python.
-[Our example app](https://github.com/cloud-gov/pages-example-website-api) which is hosted on cloud.gov serves as the interface between the PostgreSQL database and the Pages website.
+[Our example app](https://github.com/cloud-gov/pages-example-website-api) which is hosted on Cloud.gov serves as the interface between the PostgreSQL database and the Pages website.
 Through the Flask application’s endpoint, the Pages website can request data and receive structured responses via HTTP.
 In our example app, the Flask app fetches the 15 most recent results from the PostgreSQL database table and returns them via HTTP as an JSON response.
 JSON is a reliable choice for easy parsing from the front-end static site using JavaScript, but you could also send XML, a string, or another data type.

 #### 1. Import the modules